simnim/top-cat/README.md

 # Usage:
 Run `./top_cat.py` as often as you like.
 It'll only query the google vision api once per image.
 Similarly, it'll also only post an image to slack once (if you've enabled that feature.)

-# Notes:
-I didn't bother with option parsing because it's supposed to be CRON centric (and because it'd be more work.)
-I might add option parsing if I expand this to also use other image labelling algorithms and want to play with it more interactively, but it's not worth it this second.

-# See also:
-https://github.com/fchollet/deep-learning-models (un?)fortunately google's vision api is currently faster and more accurate from my experience, so I didn't bother pursuing it, but check out some of the scripts in that repo for an interesting afternoon.